mmmmmmpc/el-2-sll/README.md

       - Note: A message will show in the top of the page stating that the system is being registered, or "bootstraped" in SUSE Manager parlance.
   - Onboarding a new system using a *bootstrap script* with an assigned Activation key
     - Note: This is intended to be used for mass registration
     - In the left menu, go to `Admin` -> `Manager Configuration` -> `Bootstrap Script`, to reach the bootstrap script configuration.
-Let's fill the fields here.
+Fill the fields here.
       - `SUSE Manager server hostname`: This should be set to the hostname that the client systems (a.k.a. minions) will use to reach SUSE Manager, as well as the SUSE Manager hostname
         - Note: a Certificate will be used associated to this name for the client systems, as it was configured in the initial setup.
 If it's changed, a new certificate shall be created
       - `SSL cert location`: Path, in the SUSE Manager server, to the filename provided as a certificate to register it.
-Please keep it as it is.
+Keep it as it is.
       - `Bootstrap using Salt`: Select this checkbox to apply salt states, like the one we added via configuration channel.
 It is required to perform the conversion.
       - `Enable Client GPG checking`: Select this checkbox to ensure all packages installed come from the proper sources, in this case, SUSE Liberty Linux signed packages.
       - `Enable Remote Configuration`: Leave unchecked.